Peer Coaches Understand the Issues

 2 Hoover, E.L.
 “Mentoring surgeons in private and academic practice,” Archives of Surgery, June 2005

 3 Wasserstein AG, Quistberg DA, Shea JA, “Mentoring at the University of Pennsylvania: results of a faculty survey,” Journal of General Internal Medicine, February, 2007.

-To learn more about Physician Peer Coaching, or to get started with your Peer Coach, give us a call at 877.731.3949.
-We’re available anytime, day or night.
+To learn more about Physician Peer Coaching contact us online, or to get started with your Peer Coach, give us a call at 877.731.3949.